lambda-dom/weidu_library/lib/docs/arrays.md

 Return true if `key` is a key of `array`, false otherwise.
 The `array` is passed by name.

+note(s):
+* there is almost never a good use case for this function.
+Use `get_array_element` with an appropriate default instead.

 `get_array_count STR_VAR array RET count`

 Return the number of pairs `key => value` in the `array`.
 The `array` is passed by name.